Do Go On - 163 - WW2 Badass Audie Murphy

 Love it.

-We are hoping to one day go there as well.
+We must say, we are hoping to one day go there as well.

 Oh, we want to go everywhere.